 Spritz Wreath Cookies.

-Spritz cookies originated in Germany and are typically made from little more than flour, butter, sugar and eggs.
-This recipe is nearly that simple, only calling for the addition of cream, vanilla and almond extracts and a bit of salt.
+Buttery and tender spritz cookies originated in Germany and are typically made from little more than flour, butter, sugar and eggs.
+This recipe is nearly that simple, but includes a bit of cream, vanilla and almond extracts to add more flavor.
 If you have a cookie press, now’s the time to use it.
 If not, a pastry bag and a star tip is all you need to create wreath shaped cookies that you can decorate any which way you like.

 Used in this recipe: